-The rest day can be spent walking up the valley, bird watching or just lazying at camp.
+You can spend the rest day walking up the valley, bird watching or just lazing at camp.

 Day 8: Rest Day at Green Lakes

 Spend the day lazing in the sunshine and watching the peaks.
-The more intrepid can climb the hill behind the camp for about an hour or so to come to a high point with magnificent views both towards Kangchendzonga as well as down the valley.
-The Zemu gap that links the Zemu valley to the Talung valley is clearly seen from this high point.
+The more intrepid can climb the hill behind the camp for about an hour or so to come to a high point with magnificent views both towards Kangchenjunga as well as down the valley.
+The Zemu Gap that links the Zemu valley to the Talung valley is clearly seen from this high point.

 Day 9: Green Lakes (5050 m) to Yabuk (4040 m) (5-6 hours)

 It is possible to make the march from Green Lakes to Yabuk in one day, as the trail is mostly downhill.
 More intrepid trekkers and porters could try to reach Jakthang on the same day.

 Day 10: Yabuk (4040 m) – Tallem

 The march down to Tallem would take about five hours and drop in altitude is welcome.